 Some private landlords do not accept Housing Benefit as payment for rent.
 This means you would need to earn enough money to pay for your rent, bills and living costs.

+You may be able to afford a private tenancy if you claim benefits and are unable to work.
 If you're a care leaver who claims rent payments through Universal Credit and you're worried that you cannot manage the responsibility of paying your rent, speak to your DWP (Department for Work and Pensions) work coach and arrange for your rent to be paid directly to your landlord.